 Duration of the course: 3 years

 Courses will be taught in: Italian, German and English (trilingual)

 Tuition fees: € 748.50 per year

 In the first year, students will deepen their knowledge of basic subjects such as mathematics, wood anatomy, silviculture, product design and materials science.
-From the second year onwards, the programme is divided into three branches of study:
+From the second year onwards, the programme is divided into two branches of study:

 Our graduates can work in the most diverse areas of the wood industry, both as freelance technicians and in higher positions within companies in primary and secondary processing, crafts, the furniture industry and wood construction.
 Other professional fields include mechanical engineering and mechatronics, plant engineering and automation for the wood industry, energy production and conversion systems for wood processing companies, as well as energy and service companies in connection with the use of wood biomass.

 The Bachelor's degree gives you access to the state examination for enrolment in the Collegio dei Periti Industriali.